 Table 20 lists the suggested tasks, duration, and estimated cost to design and conduct a broader market research study as described above.
-The cost assumes that the telephone
+The cost assumes that the telephone survey is conducted in six rural areas and that two focus groups are held in each of the six rural areas.
+The consultant will likely have to design and administer multiple survey questionnaires to address the different market segments.

 Table 20.
-Tasks, Duration, and Estimated Costs to Conduct a Broader Market Research Study for Rural APTS
+Tasks, Duration, and Estimated Costs to Conduct a Broader Market ResearchStudy for Rural APTS

-TASK DURATION COST Task 1 - Solicit proposals and select consultant 3 months None Task 2 - Finalize research methodology, develop survey instruments, 1 month \$10,000 develop focus group outlines, identify survey locations, and identify focus groups Task 3 - Conduct telephone survey in six rural areas (500 respondents 3 months \$180,000 in each area) Task 4 - Analyze and document telephone survey results 2 months \$30,000 Task 5 - Conduct two focus group sessions in each of six rural areas 3 months \$42,000 (12 focus groups) Task 6 - Analyze and document focus group sessions 1 month \$18,000 TOTAL 12 months \$280,000
+TASK DURATION COST Task 1 - Solicit proposals and select consultant 3 months None Task 2 - Finalize research methodology, develop survey instruments, develop focus group outlines, identify survey locations, and identify focus groups 1 month \$10,000 Task 3 - Conduct telephone survey in six rural areas (500 respondents in each area) 3 months \$180,000 Task 4 - Analyze and document telephone survey results 2 months \$30,000 Task 5 - Conduct two focus group sessions in each of six rural areas (12 focus groups) 3 months \$42,000 Task 6 - Analyze and document focus group sessions 1 month \$18,000 TOTAL 12 months \$280,000

-^{} Could be done concurrently with the telephone survey.
+Could be done concurrently with the telephone survey.